-During 2020, the Company continued expansion of its focus from a lending-oriented credit platform to an alternative asset management platform and, through its subsidiaries, acquired certain investment management contracts and/or economic benefit thereof in order to grow a stream of asset management fee income for the Company.
+During 2020, the Company continued expansion of its focus from a lending-oriented credit platform to an alternative asset management platform and, through its subsidiaries, acquired certain investment management contracts and/or the economic benefit thereof in order to grow a stream of asset management fee income for the Company.

 On August 21, 2020, the Company, through its wholly-owned subsidiary, Mount Logan Management LLC ("ML Management") entered into an Asset Purchase Agreement with Garrison Investment Management LLC and other sellers (collectively, "GARS Sellers") with respect to the acquisition by ML Management of the rights of the GARS Sellers under certain investment management agreements, the general partnership interests of the GARS Sellers under certain partnership agreements and the rights of the GARS Sellers under certain collateral management agreements relating to Garrison Funding 2018-1 LP and Garrison MML CLO 2019-1 LP (collectively, the "CLOs") for a purchase price of \$3 million (the "CLO Acquisition").
-The transactions contemplated under the CLO Acquisition closed on November 12, 2020.
-In respect of the CLO Acquisition, ML Management became the investment manager of the CLOs and is entitled to receive management fees based upon aggregate gross assets under management, paid quarterly, and subject to various reductions based on caps, transaction fees, and fee-sharing arrangements.
+On closing of the CLO Acquisition on November 12, 2020, ML Management became the investment manager of the CLOs and is entitled to receive management fees based upon aggregate gross assets under management, paid quarterly, and subject to various reductions based on caps, transaction fees, and feesharing arrangements.
+Following the completion of the CLO Acquisition, the names of Garrison Funding 2018-1 LP and Garrison MML CLO 2019-1 LP were changed to Mount Logan Funding 2018-1 LP and Mount Logan MML CLO 2019-1 LP, respectively.